Jo23h/tangping/README.md

 The problem statement: there is no app that encourages deliberate practice, a form of meaningful growth.

 ### What is 躺平
+躺平 in its literal translation means to "lie down".
+Figuratively, 躺平 is about finding peace/value in small things,  choosing your value system rather than letting the (societal) system define your worth.

 躺平 is designed around three fundamental principles:
 - Induce reflection during and post task/activity/action
 - #rightproblem and #gapanalysis
 - Promote filfullment through meaningful growth (or deliberate pratice)

+### Next steps
+Create a "Memo" tab that includes 5 min articles sharing key insights that I've found helpful such as increasing motivation through dopamine management.